tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 Here's a bit more about each of these sections.

-### Report's purpose/intro
+### Purpose and intro

-This section provides a few lines about the report and its purpose, such as "This documentation report covers such and such time period and includes information about newly published docs, metrics, support deflection efforts, a review of strategic initiatives, and more.
-The purpose is to keep others updated about doc efforts and strategies to ensure alignment across groups, etc."
+This section provides a few lines about the report and its purpose, and might start out like this: "This documentation report covers such and such time period and includes information about newly published docs, metrics, support deflection efforts, a review of strategic initiatives, and more.
+The purpose is to keep others updated about doc efforts and strategies to ensure alignment across groups, etc." Hopefully, you can make your intro more exciting than this, but you get the point.

 ### About your team and where you publish docs

 This section explains a bit about your team, such as "The documentation team consists of X number of writers supporting external documentation on X site.
 The team works with engineers across A, B, C product teams to provide documentation for such and such products.
 We also help edit and publish contributions written by engineers directly."

 Although these details might seem obvious to you, in any large organization, there are usually many groups that aren't aware of each other, despite working under the same organizational umbrella.
-In my experiences in big tech companies, only about half (or fewer) of the engineers have ever worked with technical writers, and of those, many have only a vague idea of what we do or even where the docs are published.
-Really.
+In my experiences in big tech companies, only about half of the engineers have ever worked with technical writers, and of those, many have only a vague idea of what we do or even where the docs are published.
 They also don't know the process for requesting doc work, so you could include a line about that workflow too.

 ### Recently published docs